 From Higashi-Umeda Station, exit to Mido-suji and walk south.
 One street before the Keihan National Highway, turn left.
 In about half a block, walk through the small torii gate to your left to find the shrine.

-Where to stay in Osaka: Ideas for temple- and shrine-hoppers
+Where to stay in Osaka for temple- and shrine-hoppers

-Since Osaka’s best temples and shrines are spread throughout the city, there’s no single district that stands out as more central than all others.
-As per my usual recommendations on where to stay in Osaka, the best districts for most travellers are located in Minami (Namba, Honmachi, Dotonbori) and Kita (Umeda).
-Here are a couple ideas for the best hotels in Osaka:
+Osaka’s best temples and shrines are spread throughout the city.
+No single district stands out as more central than all others.
+As per out usual recommendations on where to stay in Osaka, the best districts for most travellers are located in Minami and Kita (Umeda).
+Good choices include Namba, Honmachi, and Dotonbori.
+Here are a couple ideas for the best hotels in Osaka…

-- Red Roof Inn & Suites Osaka Namba Nipponbashi: A brand-new hotel situated just steps away from the electric Dotonbori entertainment district.
+• Red Roof Inn & Suites Osaka Namba Nipponbashi is a brand-new hotel steps away from Dotonbori.
 The modern rooms are both stylish and clean.

-- Cross Hotel Osaka: A chill and contemporary 4-star hotel, rockin’ out a block away from Dotonbori and Shinsaibashi-suji Shopping Street.
-The bright rooms go beyond the usual standards, adding in luxurious extras like electronic bidet toilets and deep soaker tubs to up the comfort.
+• Cross Hotel Osaka is a chill and contemporary 4-star hotel.
+It rocks out a block away from Dotonbori and Shinsaibashi-suji Shopping Street.
+The bright rooms go beyond the usual standards.
+They add in luxurious extras like electronic bidet toilets and deep soaker tubs to up the comfort.

-- Swissôtel Nankai Osaka: The best 5-star hotel in the Namba area, directly connected to Namba Station.
-The modern rooms here are spacious & colourful with epic city views shining in through wide windows.
+• Swissôtel Nankai Osaka is the best 5-star hotel in the Namba area.
+The hotel is directly connected to Namba Station.
+The modern rooms here are spacious & colourful.
+Epic city views shining in through wide windows.
 To solidify its spot among the best luxury hotels in Osaka, Swissôtel Nankai Osaka adds in luxurious amenities like an indoor pool and a relaxing spa.